 Step 1: Add up any income you’ll receive in retirement

 When making a budget, start with the amount of money you’ll receive every month.
 Even though you’re retiring from your full-time job, you will most likely have multiple sources of income in retirement, such as pension plans and/or social security benefits.
-If you’re not sure if you’re eligible for social security benefits, you can determine what, if any, benefits you qualify for by using our free Social Security Calculator.
+If you’re not sure if you’re eligible for social security benefits, you can determine what, if any, benefits you qualify for by using our free Social Security Optimizer.

 Step 2: Count Your Retirement Savings